Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 Our task from now on is to construct the OPE between higher-spin currents $\tJ$ by imposing gauge invariance on the partition function

-of the D${}_5$-D${}_1$ system above.
-We will assume that $\tJ$ can be constructed from some chiral matter fields $\phi,\psi$ on the defect.
-This topic will be discussed in Section \ref{sec:boson-fermi}.
+of the bulk/defect system above.
+Here, we assume that $\tJ$ can be constructed from some chiral matter fields $\phi,\psi$ on the defect.
+(This topic will be discussed in Section \ref{sec:boson-fermi}.)

-Note that even though one may expect that as $\Coh^{\star}$ is associative, $\ca$ will also be associative by virtue of Koszul duality.
-However, this presumption does not always hold once quantum correction are taken into account.
-In particular, there will be some cases require us to extend $\ca$ by introducing suitable axionic currents for the extended chiral higher-spin algebra to be associative at quantum level.
-(See \cite{Costello:2022upu} for previous work.)

-\paragraph{Chiral algebra.} Let us now expand the exponential with the source term in \eqref{eq:partition-function} in radial ordering and consider the BRST (or gauge) transformation\footnote{We will perform most of the computation with the $\star$-product.
-However, it is also possible to consider the $\{\,,\}$ bracket as well as the Lie algebra bracket.
-This will be discussed as appropriate.}
+Let us now expand the exponential with the source term in \eqref{eq:partition-function} in radial ordering and consider the BRST (or gauge) transformation\footnote{We will perform most of the computation with the $\star$-product.
+However, it is also possible to consider the $\{\,,\}$ bracket as well as the usual Lie algebra bracket.
+These cases will be discussed whenever it is appropriate.}

 Recall that $\tA_{2h-2}$ has weight $2h-2$.
 Thus, near the defect, we may consider the following `plane-wave' representation of the bulk field